-The Group has recorded deferred tax assets in respect of the tax loss carryforwards in MAG Interactive AB and the Sventertainment group.
+The Group has recorded deferred tax assets in respect of the tax loss carryforwards in the Sventertainment group.
 The tax loss carryforwards have been capitalized as the Group considers it likely that it will be possible to set off the remaining deficit against future taxable profits.
 There are no non-capitalized deficits in the Group.
+The group has during the financial year started to account for deferred tax on lease liabilities according to the coming amendments of IAS 12 Income taxes.